kulpojke/tree-mortality/README.md

 # tree-mortality
 Code for estimating tree mortality using Lidar and NAIP imagery.
-This is the code developed for my Master of Science thesis,[Automated Tree Mortality Detection Using Ubiquitously Available Public Data](https://digitalcommons.calpoly.edu/theses/2761).
+This is the code developed for my Master of Science thesis, [Automated Tree Mortality Detection Using Ubiquitously Available Public Data](https://digitalcommons.calpoly.edu/theses/2761).
 The code here is rather rough.
 A production ready version is in progress in the repository `kulpojke/dual-sensor-tree-mortality`.

 ## Trinity County Mortality Predictions Workflow
 (In progress)